keon/awesome-nlp/README.md

   - [NLP Architect](https://github.com/NervanaSystems/nlp-architect) - A library for exploring the state-of-the-art deep learning topologies and techniques for NLP and NLU
   - [Flair](https://github.com/zalandoresearch/flair) - A very simple framework for state-of-the-art multilingual NLP built on PyTorch.
 Includes BERT, ELMo and Flair embeddings.
   - [Kashgari](https://github.com/BrikerMan/Kashgari) - Simple, Keras-powered multilingual NLP framework, allows you to build your models in 5 minutes for named entity recognition (NER), part-of-speech tagging (PoS) and text classification tasks.
 Includes BERT and word2vec embedding.
+  - [FARM](https://github.com/deepset-ai/FARM) - FARM makes cutting-edge transfer learning simple and helps you to leverage pretrained language models for your own NLP tasks.

 - <a id="c++">**C++** - C++ Libraries</a> | [Back to Top](#contents)
   - [MIT Information Extraction Toolkit](https://github.com/mit-nlp/MITIE) - C, C++, and Python tools for named entity recognition and relation extraction